The Banking Regulation Review: European Union

 The FGD requires that a bank, investment firm or insurer that is authorised by an EEA regulator and that is a member (or parent) of a financial conglomerate group should be subject to supplementary supervision on a group-wide basis in addition to relevant sectoral (i.e., insurance or banking) consolidated supervision.
 The rules on how this supervision is effected may differ from those that apply to banking-only groups.
 The criteria for determining whether a group is a financial conglomerate for the purposes of the FGD depend on whether it is headed by a regulated entity.
 If a group is headed by a regulated entity, this entity must be the parent undertaking of, hold a participation in or be linked by a relationship based on unified management with, an entity in the banking, investment or insurance sector.
 Where the entity at the head of the group is not regulated, the gross assets attributable to all the financial business activities of the group (that is, all its banking or investment services, and insurance businesses) must account for at least 40 per cent of the group's total gross assets worldwide.

-In both cases, groups must also meet the following criteria: at least one member of the group carries on business in each of the banking or investment services, and insurance sectors; and the group's business activities in each of the banking or investment services and insurance sectors are significant.
+In both cases, groups must also meet the following criteria: at least one member of the group carries on business in each of the insurance sector and either the banking or investment services sector; and the group's business activities in each of these sectors are significant.

 The significance test can also be satisfied if the gross assets of the smaller of the group's financial sector businesses (banking or investment services as against insurance) exceed €6 billion.
 If, however, the 10 per cent average ratio test is not satisfied, the relevant national regulators can agree that the group should not be regarded as a financial conglomerate.

-MiFID19 replaced the Investment Services Directive (ISD),20 which had constituted one of the foundations upon which the single European market in financial services was developed in the 1990s.
+The Markets in Financial Instruments Directive (MiFID)22 replaced the Investment Services Directive (ISD),23 which had constituted one of the foundations upon which the single European market in financial services was developed in the 1990s.
 The ISD introduced a system of passports under which an investment firm authorised as such in one Member State could carry out certain regulated activities for which it was so authorised in other Member States, or establish a branch in other Member States, without having to obtain additional authorisation from the regulators in those other Member States.
 MiFID retained and expanded this passporting framework.

-Although the effect in each Member State has varied, MiFID had some important consequences for the investment services market in the EEA as a whole:
+Although the effect in each Member State has varied, MiFID had some key consequences for the investment services market in the EEA as a whole:

 - the scope of regulation of the investment services sector required by EU law was expanded, with the addition of important new regulated investment services and products;